AshRouth/SOC/_motions/Developing an intersectional approach to diversity in the green party.markdown

 the second one due to having no consequential effect.
 {: .alert .alert-defeated}

+[Conference has voted to rule this motion Out of Order, it will not be debated, or voted on] {:.alert .d-inline-block .alert-defeated}

 ## Synopsis

 GPEW accepts the damning results of the 25th January